|Theatre Without Boundaries!|

 MELODY BROOKS (Artistic Director)

 CATHARINE GUIHER (General Manager) is a life-long New Yorker currently residing in Brooklyn.
 She graduated from the Nightingale-Bamford School and Vassar College.
 She spent 17 years working for the Roundabout Theatre Company, completing her tenure there as the Project Coordinator for the renovation of the Laura Pels Theatre/Harold and Miriam Steinberg Center for Theatre on 46th Street, Roundabout’s Off-Broadway venue for new plays.
 Once the theatre opened in Mrach 2004, she was the GM of both the facility and of Intimate Apparel, its inaugural production.
 Prior to the Roundabout, Catharine worked for four years at RKO Pictures and RKO Videogroup in Business Affairs.
 She was the Company Manager for Broadway on Broadway 2004, spent a year sailing around the world on a tall ship, and was the Associate General Manager for Ethan Coen's play, Almost An Evening, for its commercial Off-Broadway run.
-In addition to serving as General Manager of NPTC, she will be Company Manager at Second Stage Theatre beginning in April 2017.
+In addition to serving as General Manager of NPTC, she is Company Manager at Second Stage's Off-Broadway space, and now Company Manager for the forthcoming Broadway production of Torchsong.
 She has served on the Boards of Confluence Theatre Company and The Gallery Players.
 She has been a member of the Association of Theatrical Press Agents and Managers since 2000.
 She volunteers with Urban Cat League and dances with the Timeless Torches at basketball games in Madison Square Garden.

 C. AMANDA MAUD (Associate Artistic Director) has more than 30 years experience performing, teaching and developing workshops for all ages in both the United States and England, dividing her time between New York City and England.
 She has been a core NPTC Companie member and teaching artist since 1995 and has served as associate artistic director since 2002.
 For NPTC, Ms. Maud has assistant-directed a number of Shakespeare productions (Othello, Macbeth, Romeo & Juliet), both for general and school audiences, and provided support in text work and Elizabethan performance styles (including deportment and choreography.)
 She was a regular performer in NPTC’s Shakespeare Made Simple and World Voices programs for public school students, and continues to assist with the creation of supplemental educational materials and conducting workshops of all kinds.